-To find the effect on the government, we find the short term effect from corporate profits and gas taxes and long term effects for government revenue.
-The change in corporate profits is calculated by multiplying the per-gallon markup on gasoline with the tax rate and scaling this up by the change in gallons of gasoline consumed across the 20,429 households resulting in a change in tax revenue of \$0.073 million.
-The change in gasoline tax revenue is found by multiplying the change in gasoline consumption across all the households (570,655) and multiplying by the nominal gas tax (\$0.46) which equals \$0.265 million.
-Additionally, we find the long term effect by using overall change in gasoline consumption and converting this to a change in global damages using the per gallon global externalities, concluding that the global fiscal externality is \$20,270.
+To find the effect on the government, we account for changes in gas and corporate tax revenue as well as revenue from abating carbon emissions.
+The change in corporate profits is calculated by multiplying the pre-tax, per-gallon markup (\$0.613 per gallon, as described in Appendix C.4.5) on gasoline by the tax rate (21%, from Watson (2022)) and the total change in gas consumption, resulting in a loss of \$73,408.75 in 2020.
+The same method is used to calculate the loss in gas tax revenue: with an average per-gallon tax rate in 2020 of \$0.465 per gallon, we calculate a loss in gas tax revenue of \$265,280.56.
+Additionally, we find the long term effect by using overall change in gasoline consumption and converting this to a change in global damages using the per gallon global externalities, for a fiscal externality of -\$20,270.23 (this fiscal externality raises revenue for the government in the long-run).

-We display this decomposition in Appendix Figure 6.
+We display this decomposition in Appendix Figure 7.
 The blue bar on the far right replicates the analysis above by constructing the net cost to the government of replicating CAFE using taxes and transfers.
 Using each of these estimates of the welfare impact of CAFE, our estimates imply that taxes can replicate the CAFE benefits at a surplus to the government, in contrast to CAFE, which imposes a net cost to the government.
 In this sense, our MVPF results imply gasoline taxes are more efficient than CAFE in delivering environmental benefits through reduced gasoline consumption.
 In theory, two potential mechanisms could be driving this result.
 First, CAFE imposes implicit taxes on fleet characteristics beyond purely a tax on gasoline emissions (see Ito & Sallee (2018)).
-These additional taxes impose extra distortions that which are not needed if the aim is to simply reduce gasoline consumption.
-Second, gas taxes reduce vehicle miles traveled which leads to reductions in accidents and congestion - benefits that are not achieved through CAFE regulation, whereas CAFE generally increases accident mortality due to smaller vehicles being less safe.
+These additional taxes impose extra distortions which are not needed if the aim is to simply reduce gasoline consumption.
+Second, gas taxes reduce vehicle miles traveled, which leads to reductions in accidents and congestion - benefits that are (typically) not achieved through CAFE standards, since fuel economy standards lower the cost of driving and encourage drivers to travel more miles.
 A deep analysis of the theoretical mechanisms driving the results is beyond our scope; rather, we simply note that the empirical results suggest a superiority of gas taxes over CAFE standards.